alperarik/simple_expert_system/README.md

 # simple_expert_system
-Animal prediction game with expert system (Questions and answers are Turkish)
+Animal name prediction game with expert system (Questions and answers are Turkish)

 This project written in Java and uses Prolog as rule engine.
 Also has swing GUI